 On August 17, 2017, the 8th Circuit issued its opinion holding that the case should have been tried as a breach of trust case to the court rather than a tort case to the jury, reversing the damage award, and remanding the case to the district court for further proceedings.
-A trial to the court is set for November 28, 2018.
+The second trial began on November 28, 2018 and the last day of evidence was January 11, 2019.
+The court set a schedule for post-trial matters, including closing arguments which will be in late March 2019.
+It is anticipated the court will enter an order about 60 days after the closing arguments.

 A liquidator or special deputy receiver for the estate of an insolvent insurer may, as assets become available, make disbursements out of marshaled assets to a guaranty association(s) having claims against the estate of the insolvent insurer prior to a distribution to other creditors or the closing of the estate.
 The liquidator or special deputy receiver prior to such disbursement shall also secure from each guaranty association entitled to disbursements an agreement to return to the liquidator upon request and with court approval such assets, together with income on assets previously disbursed as may be required.
-As of December 31, 2017, the Association has received approximately \$210.3 million, since its inception, that remain subject to such agreements.
+As of December 31, 2018, the Association has received approximately \$211.2 million, since its inception, that remain subject to such agreements.